 What is Root Cause Analysis?

-Root Cause Analysis is a systematic method used to identify the underlying reason why a plumbing problem occurred, rather than just fixing the immediate symptom.
-It helps plumbers understand what caused a leak, blockage, or pipe failure so the issue can be properly resolved and prevented from happening again.
+Root Cause Analysis is a systematic method used to identify the underlying reason why a plumbing problem occurs, rather than just fixing the immediate symptom.
+This approach helps prevent the same issue from happening again by addressing the true source of the problem.

-TL;DR: Finding the real reason a plumbing problem happened, not just the obvious symptom.
+TL;DR: Finding the real reason a plumbing problem happens, not just treating the symptom.

 Key Takeaways About Root Cause Analysis